ironhack-labs/lab-tableau-manipulating-data-from-multiple-sources/readme.md

   - Now go to the sheet, and create a plot and show the top 4 sources of generation.
 The final plot should look like this.
 Note here we have used a filter in the sheet to remove the column with discharge.

   ![Plot example](https://education-team-2020.s3-eu-west-1.amazonaws.com/data-analytics/6.1-lab_final_plot.png)

+## Deliverables

+- `main.txt` file with a link to your Tableau Public workbook.

+## Submission

+Upon completion, add your deliverables to git.
+Then commit git and push your branch to the remote.